EarlyBird is a gifting app that lets you and other contributors invest in your child’s future, but there are taxes and fees to consider.

 In general, UGMA accounts don’t offer as many tax advantages as 529 college savings plans.
 But your child can use UGMA money penalty-free on virtually anything once they reach the age of maturity.

-EarlyBird announced it plans to enter the 529 plan game soon.
+EarlyBird announced it plans to enter the 529 plan game soon, and eventually offer a wide range of accounts.
 Still, other apps like Stash and Acorns allow you to open UGMA accounts.
 So compare your options.

 How easy is it to use?